bcoe/record-crate/README.md

 1. install ElasticSearch `brew install elasticsearch`.
 2. install record-crate `npm install record-crate -g`.
   * if it asks for `sudo`, read this post: http://howtonode.org/introduction-to-npm
-3. index your music folder `record-crate index --music-folder=/foo/bar/music`
+3. index your music folder `record-crate index --music-folder=/foo/bar/music`.
-4. start the webserver: `record-crate start`
+4. start the webserver: `record-crate start`.

+**Or,**

+_You can also install record-crate as an os-service-wrapper:_

+1. install ElasticSearch `brew install elasticsearch`.
+2. install record-crate `npm install record-crate -g`.
+3. install the service `record-crate install`.
+4. start the service `record-crate start-service`.

+_this has the advantage of storing your configuration settings for you._

 ## Contributing